ShengcaiLiao/TLift/README.md

 Default parameters are K = tau = sigma = 100, and alpha = 0.1.

-# Reference:
+# Citation
 [1] Shengcai Liao and Ling Shao, "Interpretable and Generalizable Person Re-identification with Query-adaptive Convolution and Temporal Lifting."
-In arXiv preprint, arXiv:1904.10424, 2019.
+In the 16th European Conference on Computer Vision (ECCV), 23-28 August, 2020.

+@inproceedings{Liao-ECCV2020-QAConv,
+  title={Interpretable and Generalizable Person Re-identification with Query-adaptive Convolution and Temporal Lifting},
+  author={Wen, Yandong and Zhang, Kaipeng and Li, Zhifeng and Qiao, Yu},
+  booktitle={European conference on computer vision (ECCV)},
+  year={2020}
+}